 What can you do if you’re having sexual difficulties?
 You might start by talking with your doctor.
 Let him know what’s going on, and ask if your symptoms could be the result of a medical condition or a side effect of any drugs you are taking.
 Since high blood glucose can interfere with sexual functioning, ask how you can “tighten” your blood glucose control if it is not currently optimal.
 Ask about any signs of peripheral neuropathy in your feet, such as loss of sensation; this can easily be tested in a doctor’s office.
 Evidence of neuropathy in your feet may mean that nerves in other parts of your body are affected as well, possibly affecting your sexual functioning.

 Your doctor may also prescribe drugs or devices specifically for your sexual problems.
-For men with erection problems, there are three oral pills, an injectable drug, a urethral suppository, as well as vacuum devices.
-Men who are found to have low testosterone levels may benefit from testosterone supplementation.
+For men with erection problems, there are four oral pills, an injectable drug, urethral suppositories or vacuum devices.
+Men who are found to have low testosterone levels may benefit from from testosterone supplementation.

-For women, treatment of sexual dysfunction can include treatment of vaginal or urinary tract infections, treatment for urinary incontinence, estrogen therapy or over-the-counter lubricants for vaginal dryness, and testosterone supplementation for decreased desire, vaginal dryness, and diminished genital sensation.
-However, this use of testosterone is not approved by the Food and Drug Administration (FDA), so its safety is not established, and not all doctors may be willing to prescribe it.
+For women, treatment of sexual dysfunction can include treatment of vaginal or urinary tract infections, treatment for urinary incontinence, oral or vaginal estrogen therapy for vaginal pain or low desire and over-the-counter lubricants for vaginal dryness.
+Testosterone supplementation may increase desire, lubrication and sensation.
+However, this use of testosterone is not approved by the Food and Drug Administration (FDA), and not all doctors may be willing to prescribe it.
 A device called Eros Therapy is approved by the FDA for sexual arousal and orgasmic disorders in women.
 The device applies a gentle vacuum to the clitoris, increasing blood flow to the clitoris and surrounding tissue, and is available by prescription.

 Depending on the nature of your problem, its likely cause, and your doctor’s experience treating such problems, he may refer you to a specialist such as a urologist or gynecologist for diagnosis and/or treatment.